Move2Hear: Active Audio-Visual Source Separation: Related Work

-Our \emph{separation} goal is distinct from \emph{navigation}: our agent succeeds if it accurately separates the true target sound, not if it simply travels to where the sound or target object is located.
+Our \emph{separation} goal is distinct from \emph{navigation}: our agent succeeds if it accurately separates the true target sound, not if it simply travels to where the sound or target object is.
 As we will show, the two tasks yield agents with differing behavior.
 In fact, our model remains relevant even in the near-target scenario, where (unlike AV navigation) the position of the target is already known.
-Compared to any of the above, our key novel insight is that audio-visual cues can tell an agent how to move to separate mixed audio into its components in the presence of multiple active audio sources.
+Compared to any of the above, our key novel insight is that audio-visual cues can tell an agent how to move to separate multiple active audio sources.

-\paragraph{Source Localization in Robotics}
+\paragraph{Source Localization in Robotics.}

 Robotic systems use microphone arrays to perform sound source localization, often via signal processing techniques on the audio stream alone~\cite{nakadai1999sound,rascon2017localization}.
 To focus on a sound, such as a human speaker, the microphone can be actively steered towards the localized source (e.g.,~\cite{asano2001,nakadai2000active,bustamante2018}).
 Using both visual and audio cues to localize people and detect when they are speaking~\cite{alameda2015vision,viciana2014audio,ban2018icassp} is an important precursor to human-robot systems that follow conversations.
 The proposed task also requires actively attending to audio events, but in our case there are multiple competing sound sources and they may be initially far from the agent.
 Our technical contribution is also complementary to existing methods: our approach learns to map audio-visual egocentric observations directly to long-term sequential actions.
 Learning behaviors from data, as opposed to fixing heuristics, offers potential advantages for generalization.